Peter Berlin

 Armin Hagen Freiherr von Hoyningen-Huene (born 28 December 1942) is a German-American photographer, artist, filmmaker, clothing designer/sewer, and model best known by his stage name Peter Berlin.
-In the early to mid-1970s.

 His two films, Nights in Black Leather (1973) and That Boy (1974) (credited in the latter as Peter Burian) helped bring gay male erotic films artistic legitimacy.

 Early life

 Peter Berlin was born on December 28, 1942, in German-occupied Litzmannstadt (now Łódź), Poland, but he grew up in an aristocratic family in Berlin, Germany.
 He is the second of the three children.
 The extended family included the Russian American 1920s and 1930s fashion photographer George Hoyningen-Huene.